arvidn/libtorrent/trunk/docs/manual.rst

 implementation that simply relies on the standard low level io routines (read, write etc.), this is the preferred implementation that should be used in all cases.

+If you're having problems building, see `detailed build instructions`_.

 cygwin and msvc
 ---------------